videlais/extwee/docs/examples/twsToTwee.md

 # TWS To Twee

-Converting from TWS to Twee 3 is similar to many other conversion processes:
+Converting from TWS to Twee 3 is similar to many other conversion processes with one small difference.
+TWS conversion needs to be begin from the [**Buffer** data type in JavaScript](https://nodejs.org/api/buffer.html).

 1. Read the binary file.
 2. Convert the binary files into a Buffer.